Experimental Cisplatin and Combination Chemotherapy in Children and Young Adults With Hepatoblastoma or Liver Cancer After Surgery

 GROUP F (UNRESECTED AND/OR METASTATIC HCC): Patients are randomized to 1 of 2 arms.

-GROUP F ARM 2 (P/GEMOX): Patients receive cisplatin IV over 6 hours on day 1, doxorubicin IV over 1-15 minutes on days 1 and 2 and sorafenib PO BID on days 3-14 of courses 1 and 3.
-Patients also receive gemcitabine IV over 90 minutes on day 1, oxaliplatin IV over 2 hours on day 1 and sorafenib PO on days 1-14 of courses 2 and 4.
-Patients may undergo surgery, if tumors are resectable, or receive an additional 4 courses of the treatment.
+GROUP F ARM 2 (P/GEMOX): Patients receive cisplatin IV over 6 hours on day 1, doxorubicin IV over 1-15 minutes on days 1 and 2 and sorafenib PO BID on days 3-14 of cycles 1 and 3.
+Patients also receive gemcitabine IV over 90 minutes on day 1, oxaliplatin IV over 2 hours on day 1 and sorafenib PO on days 1-14 of cycles 2 and 4.
+Patients may undergo surgery, if tumors are resectable, or receive an additional 4 cycles of the treatment.

 After completion of study treatment, patients are followed up for a minimum of 2 years.

-Childhood Hepatocellular Carcinoma Childhood Malignant Liver Neoplasm Elevated Alpha-Fetoprotein Hepatoblastoma SMARCB1 Gene Mutation Carcinoma, Hepatocellular Liver Neoplasms Cisplatin Gemcitabine Carboplatin Oxaliplatin Doxorubicin Liposomal doxorubicin Irinotecan Fluorouracil Sorafenib Etoposide Etoposide phosphate Vincristine Podophyllotoxin Laboratory Biomarker Analysis Patient Observation Vincristine Sulfate
+Childhood Hepatocellular Carcinoma Childhood Malignant Liver Neoplasm Elevated Alpha-Fetoprotein Hepatoblastoma Hepatocellular Malignant Neoplasm, Not Otherwise Specified SMARCB1 Gene Mutation Neoplasms Carcinoma, Hepatocellular Liver Neoplasms Cisplatin Gemcitabine Carboplatin Oxaliplatin Doxorubicin Liposomal doxorubicin Irinotecan Fluorouracil Sorafenib Etoposide Etoposide phosphate Vincristine Podophyllotoxin Laboratory Biomarker Analysis Patient Observation Vincristine Sulfate

 You can join if…